 Very few people care much about the title number for their vehicle because it’s not something that is needed often.
 However, when it is needed, you must know how to find the title number of a car.

-In this guide, we review the areas where you can find the title number.
-We also explain why you would want this number, and we describe the different types of car titles.
+In this guide, I review the areas where you can find the title number.
+I also explain why you would want this number, and I describe the different types of car titles.

 What is a car title number?

 A car title number is a 7- or 8-digit number that identifies your car’s title, and it’s found on your car’s certificate of title and your registration.
 The car’s title number is issued when the car gets a new owner, and will change when the car changes ownership.